 Don’t bring other family members or friends in to “help” unless you BOTH agree this would be best.

 It isn’t productive to have others choosing “sides” —pitting you against each other.
-(Please see: Marriage Message #346 – Arguing in Front of Others for further insight on this point.)
+(Please see: Marriage Insight: Spouses Arguing in Front of Others for further insight on this point.)
 But also, be honest with yourselves as to whether your marriage can heal without additional help.
 Sometimes it is best to lower pride for a season to obtain the help of a few people, than it is to keep things private until a divorce pushes things out into the public.

 Don’t involve your children.

 They don’t need to be involved when you are in “crisis mode.”
 It can be harmful for them to see and listen to all of the gory details of what’s going on.
 It just complicates that which you need to do to get your marriage “breathing” again.
-(See Marriage Message #347 – Arguing in Front of Children.
-And then there is, Marriage Message #348 – Disagreeing in Front of Children for further insight.)
+(See: Spouses Fighting in Front of Children for further insight.)

 If someone outside of the family is complicating matters, stay away from them —especially during this time.